 Whether you find a quiet place to meditate during part of your lunch break or simply close your eyes and breathe at your desk for a few minutes, meditating throughout the day can be the best time to meditate for greatest benefits and will help you avoid getting overwhelmed.

-You may also choose to meditate at the end of the workday to relieve stress that came throughout the day.
+You may also choose a time that is personalized for you.
+Maybe the best time to meditate at the end of the workday to relieve stress that came throughout the day.
 This can be a good way to transition from work to home so that you’re not bringing all the stress of the office into your home.
 Ideally, you’ll want to meditate as soon as you get home from work and release all your negative thoughts so you can then enjoy your evening.

 For Falling Asleep